LEVPROGRAMMER/Elevator-system/README.md

 - `BLElevatorService.cs`, `BLElevatorCallService.cs`
   Business logic services for managing elevators and calls.

+- `BuildingService.cs`
+  Service that manages building data using Dapper for SQL queries.

 - `appsettings.json`
-  General configuration, including the background service interval.
+  General configuration, including the background service interval and database connection settings.

 ## Getting Started

 1. **Clone the repository**

 2. **Configure the database**
-   Ensure your database connection settings in `DbContext` are correct.
+   Ensure your database connection settings in `DbContext`, `appsettings`, `DalManager` are correct.

 3. **Run the project**
    - Open the solution in Visual Studio 2022.